Jean Leising: Unsuccessful congressional runs

 Leising was the Republican candidate challenging Democratic congressman Lee H. Hamilton in the 1994 and 1996 elections for Indiana's 9th congressional district, but was defeated on both occasions.
 In 1994, the year of the Republican Revolution, Hamilton only narrowly won, but his margin of victory in 1996 was substantially wider.
-In 1998, after Hamilton decided to retire, Leising made a third bid for the congressional seat, challenging Democratic nominee Baron Hill for the primarily rural congressional seat.
-Hill defeated Leising in an upset victory.
+In 1998, after Hamilton decided to retire, Leising made a third bid for the congressional seat, challenging Democratic former state Representative Baron Hill for the primarily rural congressional seat.
+Hill narrowly defeated Leising in an upset victory.

 Personal life

 Leising lives in Oldenburg.
-Her first husband died in an accident, and she subsequently remarried.
+Her first husband died in an automobile accident, and she subsequently remarried.
 Leising has three children.
 She is Roman Catholic.